GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### Metadata
 - [ ] How do we find all genres?
   - Can we find a list of every genre ever?
   - Do we create a script that finds genres, and validates user-submitted info?

 ## UX Improvements
 - [ ] Loading state indicator/symbol for JavaScript-driven filtering
 - [ ] Add a "Back to Top" button for long pages
 - [ ] Add keyboard navigation for filter dropdowns (arrow keys)
 - [ ] Add "Copy Link" button for sharing specific filtered views

-### /rules/ page
-- [ ] Consider making "Summary Ruleset" easier to read somehow.

 ---